JuanMMontoya/WDRL/README.md

 # Wide & Deep Reinforcement Learning
-Wide and Deep Reinforcement Learning (WDRL) implementation in Pac-man using our new algorithm Wide Deep Q-networks (WDQN) (download paper [here](http://www.insticc.org/Primoris/Resources/PaperPdf.ashx?idPaper=73132)).
+Wide and Deep Reinforcement Learning (WDRL) implementation in Pac-man using our new algorithm Wide Deep Q-networks (WDQN).
+You can download the paper [here](http://www.insticc.org/Primoris/Resources/PaperPdf.ashx?idPaper=73132)).

 ## Concept